zhiminnnnn/fop-project/README.md

-# fop-project
+# FSPT0024 Fundamentals of Programming - Final Project
-This is a course in my foundation year at UTM where we learn the basics of C++.
-To test our knowledge and whether we know how to apply it, we are given a study case question and required to analyze the input, process, and output, create a flowchart, and write a C++ program based on the study case that has been given.
+This is a course in my foundation year at UTM where we learn the basics of C++ programming language.
+To test our knowledge and whether we know how to apply our knowledge about C++ programming language or problem-solving techniques in general, we are given a study case question and required to:
+- analyze the input, process, and output
+- create a flowchart
+- write a C++ program
+based on the study case that has been given

+(This is a group project by the way)

+## Study Case Question
+IT UTM Consultancy offers various ICT courses and has recently expanded its services to include promotional packages, multi-course registration, and detailed receipts.
+The company wants to develop a more advanced system to handle complex bookings and pricing.
+Below are some of the ICT courses available and their prices.